jlevycpa/apollo-error-repro/README.md

-This repo is intended to be a repoduction of this [issue](https://github.com/apollostack/react-apollo/issues/57).
+This repo is intended to be a reproduction of this [issue](https://github.com/apollostack/react-apollo/issues/57).

 To get started: